 First, I’ll outline the entire hair cycle, from anagen to catagen to telogen.
 This will provide you with the necessary background information.
 Then, I’ll discuss catagen hair loss (How common is it?
 What does it mean?
 Why does it happen?).

 Are you struggling with hair loss?
-Take the free, one-minute quiz at the end of the article to gain a better understanding of the cause of your hair loss and what you can do to combat it.
+Take the free, one-minute quiz at the end of the article to gain a better understanding of the cause of your hair fall and what you can do to combat it.

 The Hair Growth Cycle